bratello/GoFarmTech/README.md

  6. Use the same method for the sensors or timer tasks configuration.
  ![Timer Settings](screenshots/timerSettingsUI.jpg)
  ![Sensor Settings](screenshots/sensorSettingsUI.jpg)
- 7. Press Maintenace Knob at end of the configuration process, the Maintenance HotSpot will be clossed automatically
+ 7. Press Maintenace Knob at end of the configuration process, the Maintenance HotSpot will be closed automatically

-## Known limitation
+## Known limitations
 The Framework was tested on esp8266 platform only.
 Please open the issue in case of some questions or troubles, I'll answer as soon as I can.
 Feel free to modify this code, apply logs or implement your own sensors - any help is welcomed.

 ## Roadmap